-Accelerator:

-The Accelerator Systems shall provide all equipment for delivery of beam of up to 12 GeV to the tagger hall, and the electron beam dump.
-The maximum beam current to the tagger hall is 3 μA and the minimum current will be 0.3 nA.
-Necessary safety devices shall be implemented to prevent the transport of any electron beam to Hall D. The characteristics of the electron beam required for Hall D are summarized in Table 1.
-[3] During the commissioning phase it is understood that the machine will not perform up to these specifications.
-A detailed commissioning plan will be developed to allow for the machine to optimize its performance and commission all its subsystems while the Hall-D photon source and GlueX detector are commissioned in parallel.
+- Accelerator: The Accelerator Systems Group shall provide all equipment for delivery of beam of up to 12 GeV to the Tagger hall, and the electron beam dump.
+The maximum beam current to the tagger hall is 3 μ A and the minimum current will be 1 nA.
+Necessary safety devices shall be implemented to prevent the transport of any electron beam to Hall D. The characteristics of the electron beam required for Hall D are summarized in Table 1[8, 9].
+During the commissioning phase it is understood that the machine will not perform up to these specifications.
+Guidelines for expected parameters during the first years of operation are given in Appendix A. A detailed commissioning plan will be developed to allow for the machine to optimize its performance and commission all its subsystems while the Hall-D photon source and GlueX detector are commissioned in parallel. - Hall D: Hall D will provide all equipment necessary to produce the photon beam.
+This equipment includes crystal diamonds and amorphous targets to be used as bremsstrahlung radiators, a goniometer for precision alignment of the radiators, a quadrupole of type QP for focusing the scattered electrons on the Hall D tagger spectrometer, one dipole magnet with JBdl sufficient to bend the 12GeV beam by 13.4°, detectors needed to analyze the electrons which generated the photon beam, an instrumented collimator (used to measure the photon beam centroid) in the entry cave of Hall D, and a pair spectrometer.